Cray-HPE/docs-csm/operations/kubernetes/Restore_Bare-Metal_etcd_Clusters_from_an_S3_Snapshot.md

      vault         spire-intermediate                   0 0 * * 1      False     0        <none>          22h
      ```

-    At the same time these pods had not yet reached the running state and needed to be deleted.
+    At the same time these associated pods had not yet reached the running state and needed to be deleted.

    ```bash
     kubectl get pods -A -o wide | grep -v "Completed\|Running"